Principles of consent: General principles and role of Participant Information Sheets

 - You appreciate how to optimise the voluntary nature of decision making, avoiding undue influence.

-The Research Governance Framework of each UK nation identifies the principles of Good Clinical Practice (GCP) as describing best practice in all health and social / community care research.
+The UK Policy Framework for Health & Social Care Research identifies the principles of Good Clinical Practice (GCP) as describing best practice in all health and social / community care research.
 (Extract from Principles of ICH GCP).

 In Clinical Trials of Investigational Medicinal Products (CTIMPs), UK law requires compliance with the principles of GCP described in legislation.
 (Extract from Principles in The Medicines for Human Use (Clinical Trials) Amendment Regulations 2006, No. 1928).